rdpatil4/ESClient/README.md

 ###Known Issues:

-The tool does not use routing and if you have routing keys, pretty much cannot use the tool.
+The tool does not use routing and if you have routing keys, pretty much cannot use this tool.